technix/atrament.ink/docs/atrament-basics/multimedia.md

 You are entering the forest.
 ```

-You can also use `[picture]` markup tag to place the image in the text.
+You can also use the `[picture]` markup tag to place the image in the text.

 ```c
 === location_forest